-Happy Anniversary, Master!
-Here’s to many many more years together 🙂
+Here’s to many more happy years together!
+I love you, Master 🙂

 How “real” is the virtual world?
 Is it more than a cartoon, a video game or a fantasy?
 And what does “real” mean, anyway?